-Proganochelys is the most primitive known turtle with a complete shell (possessing both a dorsal carapace and a ventral plastron), first appearing on Earth about 210 million years ago, during the late Triassic period and just before dinosaurs and mammals evolved.
+Proganochelys is the most primitive known turtle with a complete shell (possessing both a dorsal carapace and a ventral plastron), first appearing on Earth about 210 million years ago, during the late Triassic period and just after dinosaurs and mammals evolved.
 This anapsid was about 2 ft (60 cm) long, had a complete shell, was an omnivore and had no teeth.

 It had a large ear-opening with a function that is not yet fully understood.
 Its neck was not retractile so it was protected by little spikes set in the skin.
 It also had a long tale protected by armoured spikes.
 Interpretations of the environment it lived combined with features of the limb morphology suggest that it occupied fresh water as a bottom walker but it was not exclusively aquatic or terrestrial.
 Fossils have been found in Germany and Thailand.